 First, Saul wasn’t showing mercy to the Amalekites.
 He didn’t save the women and children.
 He saved the king and the livestock.
 He saved the king probably to not set a precedent for regicide (that can come back to haunt a king later on).
 He said he saved the cattle to sacrifice them to YHWH, but that doesn’t make any sense because YHWH already told him to sacrifice them.
 He was probably saving them to enrich his own flocks and herds.
 (Although, Saul does show mercy to the Kenites.)
 Saul was showing mercy to Saul.

 Second, Saul was condemned for blatant disobedience.
 God had told him what he wanted to do and since the execution of this command was performed by the army, the nation was aware of the command.
 Saul’s disobedience was public and obvious.
 He was modeling disobedience for the nation.
-For a nation who struggled to trust God and obey, it was intolerable to have a ruler who could follow God’s commands.
+For a nation who struggled to trust God and obey, it was intolerable to have a ruler who could not follow God’s commands.

 Third, Saul had disobeyed before and hadn’t learned from it.
 This was Saul’s second offense (so, two strikes and you’re out).
 Even in our legal system, repeat offenders are punished more severely.
 It makes sense Saul was punished for his incomplete slaughter.